This F-15 Aerial Dogfighting Video Was Shot Entirely By Pilots

-We don’t post a whole lot of videos in their entirety as they’re rarely as good as a series of stills lined up with titles and descriptions, but this one is an exception.
+We first posted this several weeks ago and it proved such an enjoyable ride, that in case you missed it, we’re posting it once more.

-Filmed over 12 months by fighter crews themselves with a Sony Handycam, the piece highlights what it’s like to fly in the cockpit of one of the best air-to-air fighter planes ever built, during all kinds of maneuvers.
+Filmed over 12 months by fighter crews themselves with a Sony Handycam, the one-of-a-kind video highlights what it’s like to fly in the cockpit of one of the best air-to-air fighter planes ever built, during all kinds of maneuvers.

 The video uploaded to LiveLeak runs to over nine minutes and is well worth it, but be ready to adjust the soundtrack volume.